Directors Bay at Caracasbaai

 Diving and Snorkeling at Directors Bay in Curacao

 Diving here left (east) along the vertical wall towards Small Wall extends to a depth of about 15 meters and is home to most amazing underwater creatures, including sea horses, frogfish, eels, flounders and many more.
 A large octopus calls the rubble his home as well.

-Directors Bay truly is a great dive site for macro photography on Curacao.
+Directors Bay truly is a great dive site inside Curacao’s National Marine Park for macro photography too.
 Going right (west), you can also reach the Tugboat but make sure you have arranged transportation back due to air limitations.

 Reef Renewal Curacao (RRC) chose Directors Bay as an out-planting location because it offers much-needed protection for the coral structures and a regular flow of nutrients brought in by the south easterly currents.
 CRC has successfully now out-planted over 7000 corals at various popular dive sites along Curaçao’s southeastern coastline which includes several out-planting structures at Director’s Bay.

 RRC, originally founded in May 2015 by Ocean Encounters Diving, has “branched out” and expanded the nurseries at LionsDive Beach Resort, Avila Beach Hotel and Baoase Luxury Resort.
 In doing so, they can now provide triple the number of coral fragments available to be out planted back onto Curaçao’s fringing reefs.